 The UKCDS Secretariat works with UK funders to share information, showcase their work and facilitate multidisciplinary approaches to address the complex challenges of sustainable development.

-Engineering is crucial for sustainable development, and underpins a significant part of UK aid, whether it is building new primary schools in Pakistan or generating renewable energy in Nepal.
+Energy and engineering are crucial for sustainable development, and underpin a significant part of UK aid, whether it is building new primary schools in Pakistan or generating renewable energy in Nepal.
 Academic research can provide new knowledge to improve the way we do all of these things.
 This can enhance the UK contribution to sustainable development, and the knowledge can also be used by others, from rural farmers to the World Bank or Shell, to improve how they tackle shared challenges.

-The UKCDS Secretariat began to focus on engineering reacting to concerns that UK engineering research may not be having the maximum possible impact in development: funders are not as joined up as they are in other fields, and pathways to policy and practice are not as clear as they could be.
+The UKCDS Secretariat began to focus on this area after reacting to concerns that UK research may not be having the maximum possible impact in development: funders are not as joined up as they are in other fields, and pathways to policy and practice are not as clear as they could be.